rbmanez/Prosper-IT-Consulting-Internship/README.md

 ## Featured User Stories
-Below are some featured user stories I completed during the entire 8 week (4 sprint) process to conveniently see here.
-To see all of the user stories I completed please see the next section below, [The Four Live Project Sprints](#the-four-live-project-sprints), and its sub heading links.
+Below are some featured user stories I completed during the entire 8 week Live Project journey to conveniently see here.
+To see all of the user stories I completed please see the next section below, [The Four Live Project Sprints](#the-four-live-project-sprints), and its sub heading hyperlinks.

 For each user story, I answer the following questions:
 1. What is the issue?